© NISE Network

 Learn about the tiny nanostructures that give beautiful colors to butterfly wings and self-cleaning properties to leaves.
 11:00 am – 3:00 pm; Butterfly Garden, Blue Wing, Level 2

 Wonder what nanotechnology has to do with biology?
 Find out about bacteria-busting nanosilver and gecko-inspired adhesives and and how they might impact your life.
 Learn the science and weigh in with your opinion.
 11:00 am – 3:00pm; Hall of Human Life, Green Wing, Level 2

 Visit our Hands-On Laboratory to explore nanoscale science and engineering through hands-on activities and learn how nanoscientists are creating new materials and technologies.
 1:30 – 3:30 pm; Suit/Cabot Lab, Red Wing, Lower Level

-NanoDays at the Museum of Science is sponsored by the Center for High-rate Nanomanufacturing headquartered at Northeastern University and the University of Massachusetts-Lowell; by the Center for Integrated Quantum Materials headquartered at Harvard University, MIT, Howard University and the Museum of Science; by the Nanoscale Informal Science Education Network headquartered at the Museum of Science; and by QSTORM: Switchable Quantum Dots & Adaptive Optics for Super-Resolution Imaging, a National Science Foundation-funded collaborative research project.
+NanoDays at the Museum of Science is sponsored by the Center for Integrated Quantum Materials headquartered at Harvard University, MIT, Howard University and the Museum of Science; by the Scalable Nanomanufacturing Research project headquartered at The Ohio State University; and by the Nanoscale Informal Science Education Network headquartered at the Museum of Science.

 Locations throughout the MuseumFree with Exhibit Halls admission